I hope you enjoy reading this blog post.

 Tail Lights and Brake Lights

-Tail lights and brake lights serve two distinct, yet equally important roles in ensuring safety and communication between drivers on the road.
+Tail lights and brake lights serve two different but equally important roles in keeping you safe on the road.

-Many modern cars have also been equipped with a third brake light, often called the “center high mount stop lamp.”
-This light is mounted at the center of the rear windshield, providing an additional warning to drivers behind.
+Many modern cars also include a third brake light – also called the center high mount stop lamp (CHMSL).
+It’s mounted at the center of your rear windshield, giving drivers behind you an extra warning.

 5. Signal Lights (Turn Indicators)